-While Paychex Flex is our primary SaaS-based platform utilized by the majority of our clients for their HCM needs, there are some clients that use other platforms, including SurePayroll clients, certain PEO clients, and some smaller tenured clients.
+While Paychex Flex is our primary SaaS-based platform utilized by the majority of our clients for their HCM needs, there are some clients that use other platforms, including SurePayroll clients, and certain PEO clients.

 Both our small- and medium-sized clients can choose one of our comprehensive HR outsourcing services, which include ASO and PEO solutions, and participate in our benefits offerings, which include our insurance and retirement services.
 Our insurance services simplify the insurance process to make it easy to find plans with the features and affordability to meet the client's needs.
-Our retirement services product line offers many plan design options to meet the client's requirements, as well as investment options.
+Our retirement services solutions offer many plan design options to meet the client's requirements, as well as investment options.